 The paved network of trails cross 4000 wild acres of the Province Lands, winding through and over the dunes of Provincetown.
 From breathtaking marshland to magnificent exposed dunes to expansive shore views, these trails feature spectacular scenery.
 Be sure to bring a swimsuit to frolic in the ocean both Race Point and Herring Cove beaches.

-Next time you visit us at the Captain Farris House on Cape Cod, be sure to bring your bikes.
+Next time you visit us at the Captain Farris House, be sure to bring your bikes and this guide to Cape Cod biking paths.
 Of course, you can always rent equipment at some of the trailheads if you prefer to travel light.
 Nothing revives the spirit like an invigorating bike ride.
 And nothing restores the soul like a relaxing getaway to our beautifully appointed bed and breakfast on Cape Cod.